Astronomers have found a planet in a circle around one of the nearest stars to the Sun, Barnard’s star.

 This Barnard’s star is a ‘super-Earth’ with a mass of at least 3.2 times that of the Earth, and it orbits around its host star once every 233 days.

 When scientists quantified the surface temperature of the planet, they found that the planet’s temperature is around -170 degrees Celsius.
-It means, it is likely to be a frozen world which is uninviting to Earth-like life.
-But if the planet has a substantial atmosphere the temperature could be higher and conditions potentially more hospitable.
+It means it is likely to be a frozen world that is uninviting to Earth-like life.
+But if the planet has a substantial atmosphere, the temperature could be higher and conditions potentially more hospitable.

 Dr. Guillem Anglada Escudé, from Queen Mary’s School of Physics and Astronomy, said: “Barnard’s star is an infamous object among astronomers and exoplanet scientists, as it was one of the first stars where planets were initially claimed but later proven to be incorrect.
 Hopefully, we got it right this time.”

-This is for the first time, scientists used this technique to detect a planet this small so far away from its host star.
+This is the first time scientists used this technique to detect a planet this small so far away from its host star.

-However, scientists reanalyzed archived data got over a 20-year time frame, and included new perceptions with the most recent age of instruments, specifically the CARMENES spectrometer in Spain, the ESO/HARPS instrument in Chile and the HARPS-N instrument in the Canary Islands.
+However, scientists reanalyzed archived data over a 20-year time frame and included new perceptions with the most recent age of instruments, specifically the CARMENES spectrometer in Spain, the ESO/HARPS instrument in Chile, and the HARPS-N instrument in the Canary Islands.

 Dr. Ignasi Ribas, from Institut d’Estudis Espacials de Catalunya and the Institute of Space Sciences in Spain, said: “After a very careful analysis, we are over 99 percent confident that the planet is there since this is the model that best fits our observations.
 However, we must remain cautious and collect more data to nail the case in the future.”